business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Source: Amazon

 Creativity continues to be pegged as a critical success factor and a pathway to differentiation in business.
-Yet it can be one of the most difficult things for us to put into a defining practice for use.
+Yet, it can be one of the most challenging things to put into a defining practice for use.
 With examples from today’s biggest creative film successes, the book offers a glimpse of how to tap into the creative potential in all of us.

 TipBottom line